junxit/us-congress-bills-109/bill.md

 ## § 13.
 Regulations

-- **(a)** *In General* The Secretary or the Commission, as appropriate, may prescribe regulations to carry out section 170 of the Atomic Energy Act of 1954 (42 U.S.C.
+- **(a)** *In general* The Secretary or the Commission, as appropriate, may prescribe regulations to carry out section 170 of the Atomic Energy Act of 1954 (42 U.S.C.
 2210) and this Act.
 - **(b)** *Requirement* Rules prescribed under this section shall ensure, to the maximum extent practicable, that—
   - **(1)** the implementation of section 170 of the Atomic Energy Act of 1954 (42 U.S.C.
 2210) and this Act is consistent and equitable; and
   - **(2)** the financial and operational burden on a Commission licensee in complying with section 170 of that Act is not greater as a result of the enactment of this Act.
-- **(c)** *Applicability of Provision* Section 553 of title 5, United States Code, shall apply with respect to the promulgation of regulations under this section.
+- **(c)** *Applicability of provision* Section 553 of title 5, United States Code, shall apply with respect to the promulgation of regulations under this section.
-- **(d)** *Effect of Section* The authority provided under this section is in addition to, and does not impair or otherwise affect, any other authority of the Secretary or the Commission to prescribe regulations.
+- **(d)** *Effect of section* The authority provided under this section is in addition to, and does not impair or otherwise affect, any other authority of the Secretary or the Commission to prescribe regulations.

 ## § 14.
 Effective date